scottyschup/ruby-curriculum/w1d4/recursion.md

 the original interior arrays.

 Sometimes you want a shallow dup and sometimes you want a deep dup.
-Ruby keeps things simple by give you shallow dup, and letting you write deep dup yourself.
+Ruby keeps things simple by giving you shallow dup, and letting you write deep dup yourself.

 **Using recursion and the `is_a?` method, write an `Array#deep_dup`